Skip to content

 The current repo already has working TUI captures.
 They are useful because they show the product as it exists now, not as a future wireframe.

-TUI library view
+TUI artifact view

 TUI insights view